A guide to the most interesting Spanish food facts you probably didn’t know.

 Not taking into consideration the COVID-19 pandemic, in 2019 the number of people that visited Spain was a staggering 83.7 million.

-These Spanish food facts influence a lot of the way people think about Spain, especially since Spanish cuisine is so beloved by many people all around the world.
+These facts about Spain’s food influence a lot of the way people think about Spain, especially since Spanish cuisine is so beloved by many people all around the world.

-The more you read about the Spanish food facts the more you want to book your plane and enjoy their delicious food, desserts, and of course TAPAS!
+The more you read about Spanish food facts, the more you want to book a plane and enjoy their delicious food, desserts, and, of course, TAPAS!

 Guided Food Tours in Southern Spain